bgylemo/bgylemo.github.io/index.md

 ## About Me

-I am a computational biologist currently working in [Colm Nestor's research group](https://liu.se/en/research/epigenetic-control-of-human-t-cell-biology).
+I am a medical biologist currently doing a postdoc in [Colm Nestor's research group](https://liu.se/en/research/nestor-lab).
 I earned my Ph.D. from Linköping University, Sweden, in Colm Nestor’s lab, where I studied the dynamics of X-chromosome inactivation (XCI) in humans.
 My research focused on the fidelity of XCI escape during human T cell development, the variability of escape across tissues within individuals, and the frequency and genetic basis of constitutional XCI skew.
 To investigate XCI escape, I employed integrative analyses of both direct measures, including single-cell and bulk allele-specific expression (the latter in females with completely skewed XCI), and indirect measures such as DNA methylation and sex-biased gene expression.
 For studying constitutional XCI skew, we developed a novel method, Tandem Repeat-based Identification of X-chromosome Inactivation (TRiXi), and but I have also leveraged long-read nanopore sequencing to assess XCI skew via allele-specific methylation.
-Currently, I am exploring the research opportunities enabled by nanopore and long-read sequencing, including adaptive sampling strategies tailored to our experimental needs and applications in epitranscriptomics.
+Currently, I am exploring the research opportunities enabled by nanopore and long-read sequencing, including applications in epitranscriptomics.
 In the future I would like to broaden my general interest in genetic variation to a wider context than just the X-chromosome.
 Outside of work I enjoy spending time with my family, running, mountain biking, and hiking.

 ## Research Interests